Hadron gas in the presence of a magnetic field using non-extensive statistics: A transition from diamagnetic to paramagnetic system: Introduction

-Although the strength of electromagnetic field created in the HIC is very large, it exists for a very short duration.
-For instance, the maximum strength of electromagnetic field created for Au + Au at $\sqrt {s_{\rm NN}} =$ 200 GeV is of the order of $ 5m_{\pi}^{2} \ \rm GeV^{2}$ but the duration it lasts for is only about 0.3 fm/c \cite{Kharzeev:2007jp,Skokov:2009qp}.
-Thus, the strength of electromagnetic field created in the initial off-central collisions almost decays with the evolution of the matter and practically the initially produced magnetic field are not observed in the final state.
+Although the strength of the electromagnetic field created in the HIC is very large, it exists for a very short duration.
+For instance, the maximum strength of electromagnetic field created for Au + Au at $\sqrt {s_{\rm NN}} =$ 200 GeV is of the order of $ 5m_{\pi}^{2} $ but the duration it lasts for is only about 0.3 fm/c ~\cite{Kharzeev:2007jp,Skokov:2009qp}.
+Thus, the strength of the electromagnetic field created in the initial off-central collisions almost decays with the evolution of the matter and practically, the initially produced magnetic field is not observed in the final state.
 However, as mentioned earlier, the strength of the initially produced magnetic field is so large that it can affect the EOS of the matter produced in the collisions and whose effect should be observed in the final state observables.
+Furthermore, the existence of electrical conductivity will delay the decay of this transient magnetic field significantly, which might mean that even in the hadronic phase, a relatively small magnetic field can be present.
 Present work is an attempt to explore this effect of initial magnetic field on the final state observables in an away from equilibrium regime, as one considers non-central heavy-ion collisions, where the particle transverse momentum spectra are better described by non-extensive Tsallis statistical distribution function.